 Not far from where I live in Montpelier is a town called Lunel.
-I accidentally stumbled upon this replica of the statue of Liberty when I drove there to meet a friend for lunch.
-There she was just standing in the middle of the intersection off of the D424E to which runs through the town.
+I accidentally stumbled upon this replica of Lady liberty when I drove there to meet a friend for lunch.
+I was stunned to see it standing in the middle of the intersection off the D424E, which runs through the town.

-The statue was initially erected in 1889 to commemorate the 100th — anniversary of the French revolution.
-Unfortunately, like so many other bronze statues, the Nazi Germans melted her down for her precious metals.
+The Statue was initially erected in 1889 to commemorate the 100th anniversary of the French revolution.
+Unfortunately, the Nazi Germans melted her down for her precious metals like so many other bronze statues.

-For the 200th anniversary of the French revolution, the town erected a replacement statue, thanks to the many donors whose names are in a chest in the base of the pedestal where she stands.
+The town erected a replacement statue for the 200th anniversary of the French Revolution, thanks to the many donors whose names are in a chest in the pedestal’s base where she stands.
 She measured 2,8 meters tall and weighs 500 kg

-In the eastern part of France, in Montagnat, there’s another replica of the statue of liberty which you can see driving along the route national 75.
+In the eastern part of France, in Montagnat, there’s another replica of the Statue of Liberty, which you can see driving along route national 75.
 Not much information is available.
 It’s probably a cheap imitation made for another hotel chain.

-The statue used to be at the entrance of the hotel Liberté (now port hotel) and was probably sold off as part of a liquidation sale.
+The Statue used to be at the entrance of the hotel Liberté (now a port hotel) and was probably sold off as part of a liquidation sale.

-The 1.35 M, 80 kg replica of the statue of liberty in Nice France is located on the Quai des Etats Unis where she stands tall as she watches over the sea.
+The 1.35 M, 80 kg replica of the Liberty statue in Nice, France, is located on the Quai des Etats Unis where she stands tall as she watches over the sea.
 Purchased in 2011 by the municipality for 110 630 euros, she was installed in February of 2014.

-In the centre of a roundabout in the town of Ourville-en-Caux, stands a 6m blue replica of the statue of liberty.
-According to the cities official website, someone purchased the replica second hand from the Noctuel hotel chain and installed it on their property.
-It was then auctioned off twice until it was purchased from a few companies in Ourville who later donated it to the town.
+In the centre of a roundabout in Ourville-en-Caux, stands a 6m blue replica of the Statue of Liberty.
+According to the city’s official website, someone purchased the replica secondhand from the Noctuel hotel chain and installed it on their property.
+It was then auctioned off twice until it was purchased from a few companies in Ourville, who later donated it to the town.
 And voila!

-In the small village of Plaintel, Normandy France is one of the kookiest replicas of the Statue of Liberty I’ve ever seen.
+In the small village of Plaintel in Normandy, France, is one of the kookiest replicas of the Statue of Liberty I’ve ever seen.
 It was carved with a chainsaw from a tree trunk by Normand Gérard Farhuel at the 10th annual lumberjack competition held on July 6th, 1996.
-The organizer of the event donated the wood replica the town so that everyone could enjoy it.
+The organizer of the event donated the wood replica to the town so that everyone could enjoy it.
 It now sits at the centre of one of the roundabouts in the town, but I was unable to locate its exact location.
 (Source).

 26- Ploreren: Statue of Liberty Replica